fire219/CedarSentinel/README.md

 scratch.
 If you wish to do so, configure CedarSentinel to use this model.
 If you want to build on the existing data, leave it with the default model.
 Now, let it sit running in your chat for a while.
-Assuming you haven't dramatically changed the spam thresholds, it should start logging messages in your server.
-*(If you used the empty_model, it will likely log all messages!)*.
+Assuming you haven't dramatically changed `script.txt` (see "CedarScript" below), it should start logging messages in your server. *(If you used the empty_model, it will likely log all messages!)*.
 After an indeterminate amount of time (up to you, but more messages are better!), it's time to use the Model Builder.

 First, run it as `modelbuilder.py import`.
 This will import the messages from your "spam" log into its workspace.
 It should then show you a message and ask